 BUP Book Award is a competition for all photographers around the world, regardless their age, gender or nationality – which goal is to promote photobook as a way of expression.
 We are looking for unique photo/visual art projects (not book dummies!) which are intended to be published as a book.

 The jury selected twenty projects with the greatest publishing potential.
 From this group, BLOW UP PRESS publishers have chosen two that will be published in the form of books.
-They are Erna - Helena - Ania by Tomasz Laczny and The Compost.
-A Manifesto by the artistic duo Henrik Strömberg & Jens Soneryd.
+They are Erna - Helena - Ania by Tomasz Laczny and object amnesic: a compost manifesto by the artistic duo Henrik Strömberg & Jens Soneryd.

 Tomasz Laczny’s Erna - Helena - Ania deals with the notion of loss and absence.
 Unfolding the dream-like stream of memories the project deals with ghosts and traces which reality leaves behind.
 It is an intimate research of the relationship between love, war, and death but also of the isolation of people in the face of historical events.